 I create picture books and other works of fiction as Robert Stanek.
 You probably know my work with computer books, writing as William Stanek.
 Picture books are a misunderstood art and I want to take you behind the scenes to demystify the process by taking you from idea to print.
 When you're the creator, writer, and producer of an illustrated book some people think that you can sit down write, draw, revise, and poof! out comes a finished product in a few days or weeks.
 That's not so, the creative process for picture books and the work involved is substantial, and considerably different from traditional, non-illustrated books.
 To see exactly how, let's look at the creative process for one of my recent picture books: Pirates Stole My Booty.

-Pirates Stole My Booty was published December 2011, but born as a concept much, much earlier.
-How much earlier?
-2006--an eye blink considering some of my other stories were born and crafted many years before and still not out in print.
-At the time, I was thinking it'd be fun to write a pirate adventure story featuring my critter friends.
+With Pirates Stole My Booty, I was thinking it'd be fun to write a pirate adventure story featuring my critter friends.
 I started working with the idea in spare moments, between other writings.

-2011 Finalization.
-When a story has a green light, I write the final version of the story and the story gets professionally edited, revised as necessary, and proofed while I review and touch up the digital, color illustrations as may be necessary.
+Finalization.
+When a story has a green light and is ready to be published, I write the final version of the story and the story gets professionally edited, revised as necessary, and proofed while I review and touch up the digital, color illustrations as may be necessary.
 The finished text and the illustrations are merged in pre-print.